spectrocloud/librarium/docs/docs-content/architecture/grps-proxy.md

 :::info

 The following sections provide information about using gRPC with network proxies.
 These issues are addressed by using WebSocket and the HTTP/1.1 protocol as a fallback mechanism.
-However, if you want to better understand the decision to, fall back to a WebSocket connection.
-In that case, the following sections provide more information about challenges with gRPC and network proxies.
+However, if you want to better understand the reasons for falling back to a WebSocket connection, the following sections provide more information about challenges with gRPC and network proxies.
 If you want to learn more about gRPC and transcoding, check out the Red Hat article [gRPC Anywhere](https://www.redhat.com/en/blog/grpc-anywhere).